 Did you know that PTSD affects at least 8% of Americans?
 According to this article by Translational Psychiatry in a 2020 systematic review, 24.4 million people in the U.S. are experiencing “psychiatric disorders” by having witnessed or directly experienced awful things.
 This trauma might include a natural disaster or surviving an act of terrorism.
 These individuals may have seen active combat or were in the wrong classroom on a bad day.
 Modern medicine now offers a solution, or at least a significant component of an overall solution, with minimal side effects and minimal disruption in someone’s life and has been clinically proven to provide gradual relief.

-The FDA has approved TMS for treating major depressive disorders (MDDs) and obsessive-compulsive disorders (OCD).
+The FDA has cleared Deep TMS for treating major depressive disorders (MDDs) and obsessive-compulsive disorders (OCD).
 Many who experience MDDs are diagnosed with multiple (comorbid) psychiatric disorders, including PTSD.
 That’s how this treatment connected with the condition; the results have greatly relieved many.